Still unbeaten! Lallana rescues Liverpool after another sloppy Old Trafford display | Goal.com

 It got the Reds out of jail, too.
 Klopp’s team, as has been the case in recent seasons, saved some of their worst football for this grandest of stages.

-Just as they had been on their last two visits, Liverpool were meek, unable to build up any sort of rhythm in an attacking sense, and driven to distraction by an average United side who played as if their lives depended on it.
+Just as they had been on their last two visits here, Liverpool were meek, unable to build up any sort of rhythm in an attacking sense, and driven to distraction by an average United side who played as if their lives depended on it.

 Without Mohamed Salah, absent due to the ankle injury sustained before the international break, the Reds struggled badly to create anything of note.
-Roberto Firmino’s tame first-half shot, and another that substitute Alex Oxlade-Chamberlain dragged wide after the interval, was the sum total of their output until Lallana’s late intervention brought about a late siege.
+Roberto Firmino’s tame first-half shot, and another that substitute Alex Oxlade-Chamberlain dragged wide after the interval, was the sum total of their output until Lallana’s late intervention brought about a late surge.
+"We did predictable things, and it was easy for them to defend the predictable things," said Klopp afterwards.

 It all made a mockery of the pre-game predictions, as the world seemingly waited for an away win.
 “I’m getting out before the massacre starts,” joked one Manchester United legend prior to kick off.
 “Everything points towards a Liverpool victory,” admitted Roy Keane in the Sky Sports studio.